jpmmcneill/dbt-graph-theory/README.md

 ### Viewing local data

-To view data generated in the integration tests locally, simply connect to the database and query the given table:
+To view data generated in the integration tests locally, simply connect to the database and query the given table.

+The details change between adapters.
+For postgres:

 ```
 psql ci_db